 Colleges and universities can offer forensic degrees online through advanced educational technologies, the use of video conferencing, and virtual, immersive lab experiences.
 Some online programs may require limited in-person lab time at the end of the degree.

-Online programs are also often less expensive than in-person programs for a number of reasons.
-Online programs save students the costs of moving, paying for a traditional dorm, and of course, give students the flexibility to keep working part-time or full time.
+Online programs tuition rates are also often less expensive than in-person programs for a number of reasons.
+Online courses save students the costs of moving, paying for a traditional dorm, and of course, give students the flexibility to keep working part-time or full time.

 Still, all students should consider financial aid when researching any degree program.
 When researching online programs, be sure to make sure the institution and program is accredited.
 Once you know that it is, investigate program prices and possibilities to get grants or scholarships.
 Also remember that some public universities have a lower rate of tuition if you live within the state.

 As you begin your program and school search, you will notice there are a few different kinds of forensic science degrees out there.
 For a refresher on the different levels of degrees in the traditional American higher education system, check out our guide to college degree levels.
 In the meantime, let’s now go over forensic science degree levels and where the best programs can be found.

 Associate Degree in Forensic Science

 An associate degree is meant to be an introduction to forensic science.
 It can lead to possible concentrations and subfields you can pursue in more advanced degrees.
 This is the lowest level of degree you can get in forensic science.